TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 If a browser cannot find or does not support the first font in a list, it will use the next one, then the next one and so on until it finds a supported and valid font.
 This is why it's best practice to include a list of values for this property, starting with the font you want to be used most and ending with a generic font family as a fallback, e.g. `font-family: "Times New Roman", sans-serif;`

-`font-size` will, as the property name suggests, set the size of the font.
+`font-size` well, as the property name suggests, set the size of the font.
 When giving a value to this property, the value should not contain any whitespace, e.g. `font-size: 22px` has no space between "22" and "px".

 `font-weight` affects the boldness of text, assuming the font supports the specified weight.
 This value can be a keyword, e.g. `font-weight: bold`, or a number between 1 and 1000, e.g. `font-weight: 700` (the equivalent of `bold`).
 Usually, the numeric values will be in increments of 100 up to 900, though this will depend on the font.